 3. SHIPLAKE

-Best wild swimming in the Thames with easy access from London
+Best swimming location with easy access from London.

-Just south of Lower Shiplake, a long grassy bank lines the edges of the river with plenty of spots to put down a picnic blanket.
+Just south of Lower Shiplake, a long grassy bank lines the river’s edges with plenty of spots to put down a picnic blanket.

 HOW TO GET TO SHIPLAKE

-Take the 1-hour train from London Paddington to Lower Shiplake station.
-From the station, it’s a 20-minute walk to the swimming spot.
+• Take a 1-hour train from London Paddington to Lower Shiplake station

 4. MOULSFORD

-Best wild swimming in the Thames with a late afternoon pint
+Best swimming spot to enjoy a late afternoon pint

 Moulsford is a relaxed wild swimming spot set beside a lovely meadow whose banks come right up to the edge of the river.

-Several picnic spots have been marked out in the long grass from previous swimmers and the river is easily accessed via tracks through the grass that arrives at gentle shelving beaches.
+Several picnic spots have been marked out in the long grass from previous swimmers and the river is easily accessed via tracks through the grass that arrive at gentle shelving beaches.

 The best spot for a boozy lunch or dinner is at The Beetle & Wedge Pub.

-There are toilets at the Beetle & Wedge pub in Moulsford which is a 15-minute walk from the swimming area.
+Facilities: There are toilets at the Beetle & Wedge pub in Moulsford, which is a 15-minute walk from the swimming area.

 HOW TO GET TO MOULSFORD